-The DCWM is proud to announce its inaugural winner of the Elizabeth Hudson Smith Award, Royce Kardinal.
-Many will be familiar with Royce’s work here in Wickenburg.
+The DCWM is proud to announce the 2023 winner of the Elizabeth Hudson Smith Award, Betty Watt.
+Many will be familiar with Betty's work here in Wickenburg.
 She embodies the qualities of what the award was created for including leadership and inspiring other women to further the Western spirit!

 Elizabeth Hudson Smith owned and operated the Vernetta Hotel in Wickenburg for over 30 years, from 1905 to 1935.
 As one of the first African American female entrepreneurs in the state, she served many passengers on the Santa Fe Railroad.
 Elizabeth Smith also opened an opera house in Wickenburg that showcased touring theatrical companies.